The Design Process

 Phases of Interior Design

 - The project scope and goals along with budgets and schedules are discussed during the initial phase.
-We also talk about overall function and style to best suite your needs.
+We also talk about overall function and style to best suit your needs.

 - During this phase conceptual design imagery, materials and sketches are presented to get feedback from the client before going into design development.